I will be showing new works and teaming up with fellow collagist, Janice McDonald at ReCreative Denver from December 7th to December 28th.

-My paper on canvas work “Vortex” is accepted in The National Juried Open Show at Pirate Contemporary, Lakewood, Colorado.
+My paper on canvas work “Vortex” was accepted in The National Juried Open Show at Pirate Contemporary, Lakewood, Colorado.

 From 200 submissions, juror Michael Paglia selected 30 pieces.